Taita–Taveta County: Land use

-There are 48 forests which have survived on hill tops in Taita Taveta county of which 28 are gazetted and are under government protection and management.
-They range in size from small 500 square metre patches with a few remnant trees to modestly vast 2 square kilometer indigenous and exotic forest mountains.
+There are 48 forests which have survived on hill tops in Taita-Taveta county of which 28 are gazetted and are under government protection and management.
+They range in size from small 500 square metre patches with a few remnant trees to modestly vast 2 square kilometre indigenous and exotic forest mountains.
 These forests are part of the unique Eastern Arc range of forests found mostly in eastern Tanzania with the Taita Hills forming the only Kenyan portion of that forest type.

-Taita Hills forest hold a unique biodiversity with 13 taxa of plants and 9 taxa of animals found only in the Taita Hills and nowhere else in the world.
+Taita Hills forest holds a unique biodiversity with 13 taxa of plants and 9 taxa of animals found only in the Taita Hills and nowhere else in the world.
 In addition, 22 plant species found in the Taita Hills forests are typical of the Eastern Arc forests.
-Within these beautiful indigenous forests, bubbles clean water flowing to the lowland areas catering for both human economic activities and wildlife.
+Within these beautiful indigenous forests, bubbles of clean water flow to the lowland areas catering for both human economic activities and wildlife.

-Human – Wildlife Conflict
+Human – Wildlife conflict

-At Tsavo National Park covers approximately two-thirds of the land area of Taita Taveta County, growth in human population causes conflict with wildlife.
+Tsavo National Park covers approximately two-thirds of the land area of Taita-Taveta county, growth in human population causes conflict with wildlife.

-The national population census carried out in 1969 put the number of persons in Taita Taveta district at 110,742.
-The Kenya Population and Housing Census of August 2019 found that the number of people in Taita -Taveta county was 340,671 representing an increase of 207.6% in fifty years.
+The national population census carried out in 1969 put the number of persons in the Taita-Taveta district at 110,742.
+The Kenya Population and Housing Census of August 2019 found that the number of people in Taita-Taveta County was 340,671 representing an increase of 207.6% in fifty years.
 The growth of the human population means that the land close to the park boundaries is converted from bush land into settlements.
 Consequently, people have been killed by wildlife, as others lose crops and livestock.

-The national government has a mechanism for financially compensating families for wildlife-related deaths and destruction of property, but residents of Taita Taveta say the process of claiming compensation is too tedious.
+The national government has a mechanism for financially compensating families for wildlife-related deaths and destruction of property, but residents of Taita-Taveta say the process of claiming compensation is too tedious.
 A television news report broadcast in September 2018 revealed that only ten out of more than 1,500 claims for compensation in the county had been paid out in the previous five years.